 Most organizations neglect the BE in innovation agility

-Also as these types of skills based training programs tend to be theoretical and often academic in nature and may even be delivered by a renowned academic institution.
-They seldom include and integrate the three key phases of innovation; discovery design and delivery and mostly focus on execution and not ideation.
+Also as these types of skills-based training programs tend to be theoretical and often academic in nature, and may even be delivered by a renowned academic institution.
+They seldom include and integrate the FIVE key phases of innovation; connection, exploration, discovery design, and delivery of commercially astute outcomes.

-They also tend to neglect the critical foundational factors of enabling people to;
+They may also neglect the critical foundational factors that empower and enable people to;

-• Know how to see and interact effectively with the world from their customers’ point of view to empathize with their problems.
-Especially with their specific products or services, or to see and perceive the key converging trends in their industries that provide “blue ocean” possibilities and opportunities for agile innovation development.
+- Know how to see and interact effectively with the world from their customers’ point of view to empathize with their problems.

-• Knowing how to ignite people’s intrinsic motivation by creating an urgent necessity and passionate purpose for innovation in their organization.
+- Know how to ignite people’s intrinsic motivation by creating an urgent necessity and a passionate purpose for innovation.

-• Cultivating people’s entrepreneurial traits and most resourceful emotional states to equipping them with the self efficacy and resilience necessary to stay and flourish in the innovation game as well as to develop a safe and engaged organizational climate.
+- Cultivate people’s entrepreneurial traits and most resourceful emotional states to equipping them with the self-efficacy and resilience necessary to stay and flourish in the innovation game as well as to develop a safe and engaged organizational culture.

-• Creating true learning in terms of the desired core growth, outward and systemic mindset changes required to develop consistent innovative processes, cultivate an innovative culture, accelerate innovation and reduce risk adversity.
+- Create true learning in terms of the desired innovation mindset changes required to develop consistent systems and processes, cultivate an innovative culture, that accelerates innovation and reduces risk adversity.

-If organizations invest precious resources in integrating these key factors into their innovation efforts they will build their foundational internal core agile innovation competency.
-This is necessary to keep up with the current speed of change requiring people to be trained and up skilled continuously.
-It also ensures that they successfully avoid being out thought and out maneuvered by competitors.
+If organizations invest precious resources in integrating these key factors into their agile innovation efforts they will build their ability and capability to be adaptive, agile and innovative.
+Necessary to keep up with the current speed of change and ensuring that they successfully avoid being out-thought and outmaneuvered by competitors.

-It’s actually this BE level that drives what we DO to create the results we HAVE, especially in regards to innovative entrepreneurship and agile innovation.
+It’s actually this BE level that drives what we DO to create the results we HAVE, especially in regards to innovative entrepreneurship and innovation agility.

-Where people feel safe, motivated and esteemed when they dip their toes into the experimental, iterative and agile waters that the lean start-up methodology and business model offers.
+Allowing people to feel safe, motivated and esteemed when they dip their toes into the experimental, iterative and innovation agility that the lean start-up methodology and business model offers.

-Where visionary leaders do the really hard work of leading self organizing teams from whom they are be-ing and fearlessly role model real collaboration and true agility.
+Where visionary leaders do the really hard work of leading self-organizing teams from whom they are be-ing and fearlessly role model real collaboration, adaptiveness, and true innovation agility.